Who I AM

 Learn about My Work

-• Since they tell me no one makes money writing books anymore, historical consulting ensures I get compensated as a historian.
-Do you need in-depth historical research and a thoughtful perspective for your business or institution?
+• I run a successful historical consulting firm.
+This work ensures I get compensated as a historian.
+Do you need in-depth historical research, engaging narratives, or a thoughtful perspective for your business or institution?
 Then visit me at the Oxbow History Company.

 • Interested in the history of rivers other than the Trinity?
 Then click here.